Juan Pablo Varillas: 2023: Best season: first Major wins & fourth round, top 60

 At the Australian Open he entered for the first time into the main draw at this Major as a lucky loser but lost in the first round to former top-2 player and twelfth seed Alexander Zverev.

 At the 2023 Argentina Open he reached the round of 16 as a qualifier defeating João Sousa.
 Next he defeated former top-3 player wildcard Dominic Thiem to move into the quarterfinals.
 He reached his first ATP semifinal with his second win over a top-20 player and third seed Lorenzo Musetti.
 As a result, he moved 20 positions up and reached a new career high ranking in the top 80 on 27 February 2023.

 At the French Open, Varillas came from two sets to love down to defeat Shang Juncheng and win his first Grand slam match.
 He then defeated 19th seed Roberto Bautista Agut in five sets also from two sets to love down.
 He recorded the biggest victory of his career by ranking defeating 13th seed Hubert Hurkacz also in five sets to reach the fourth round for the first time at a Major.
 He became the first Peruvian to reach the fourth round of Roland Garros in 29 years since Jaime Yzaga in 1994.
 He reached a new career-high ranking in the top 60 on 26 June 2023.

+2024–2025: Back to top 300

+Following a final showing at the 2025 Guayaquil Challenger, Varillas returned to the top 300 in the singles rankings at world No. 257 on 1 December 2025.